Which of the following statements about the Diels-Alder reaction ... | Channels for Pearson+

 1

-Understand the Diels-Alder reaction: It is a pericyclic reaction that involves a [4+2] cycloaddition.
-This means that four π electrons from the diene and two π electrons from the dienophile participate in the reaction.
+Understand the components of the Diels-Alder reaction: It involves a diene, which is a molecule with two conjugated double bonds, and a dienophile, which is typically an alkene or alkyne that reacts with the diene.

-Identify the components: The diene is a molecule with two conjugated double bonds, and the dienophile is typically a molecule with one double bond that can react with the diene.
+Recognize the stereospecific nature of the Diels-Alder reaction: This means that the stereochemistry of the reactants is preserved in the product, leading to specific stereochemical outcomes.

-Recognize the mechanism: The Diels-Alder reaction proceeds through a concerted mechanism, meaning that bonds are formed simultaneously without intermediates such as carbocations or radicals.
+Identify the type of reaction: The Diels-Alder reaction is classified as a [4+2] cycloaddition, where the diene contributes four π electrons and the dienophile contributes two π electrons, resulting in the formation of a six-membered ring.

-Note the conditions: The Diels-Alder reaction does not require a catalyst to proceed, although it can be influenced by temperature and pressure.
+Clarify the mechanism: The Diels-Alder reaction proceeds through a concerted mechanism, meaning that bonds are formed simultaneously without the need for intermediates or radical initiators.

-Conclude the characteristics: The Diels-Alder reaction is stereospecific and regioselective, often leading to the formation of cyclic compounds with defined stereochemistry.
+Evaluate the statement about radical initiators: Since the Diels-Alder reaction is a pericyclic reaction that occurs through a concerted mechanism, it does not require radical initiators to proceed, making this statement incorrect.

 Watch next